George Floyd protests: Waikato-Tainui renew call to rename Hamilton original Māori name Kirikiriroa following statue removal

 "The international condemnation of these iconic figures is a timely reminder to us all.
 Hamilton City must act to purge itself of these blatant reminders of a colonial invasion that breached every article of the Treaty of Waitangi."

+This included renewing their call to begin the process of adopting Kirikiriroa, and removing offensive street names incuding Bryce and Von Tempskey, other British military leaders who killed Māori.

-Mayor Paula Southgate said as of yet there had been no discussion about changing the name of the city.
+Mayor Paula Southgate said as of yet there had been no discussion about changing the name of the city, but she herself used the "dual names".

 But she said a growing number of people found the statue personally and culturally offensive.